magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 idiomatic than before.
 Leave the rest of the file as is.

-As soon as you save the changes, the IFDE triggers the CLJS compiler and reload the `index.html` file as well.
+As soon as you save the changes, the IFDE triggers the CLJS compiler and reloads the `index.html` file as well.

 You can safely interact with the login form which is now managed via the `domina` lib.